 Pseudo-Elements

-Pseudo-elements allow you to style specific parts of an element.
-Popular pseudo-elements include ::before and ::after, which are commonly used to insert content or decorative elements before or after an element.
+pseudo-elements include ::before and ::after, which are commonly used to insert content

 h1::before {